exolever/django-exo-mentions/USAGE.rst

 Usage
 =====

-To use django-mentions in a project, add it to your `INSTALLED_APPS`:
+To use django-exo-mentions in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python

     INSTALLED_APPS = (
         ...
-        'mentions',
+        'exo_mentions',
         ...
     )